 Are you cold all the time?
 Do you frequently have icy hands and feet?

 As you decrease the amount of food you consume, your body throttles the metabolic engine to conserve the little energy you have left.
 While this adaptive response is associated with many health benefits, a perpetual energy deficit will lead down a frustrating road.
-Long-term undereating lowers thyroid output, leading to decreases in metabolic rate and body temperature.

 If your hands and feet are always cold, eat more.
 Protein, saturated fat, carbohydrates and salt are especially helpful in raising body temperature (did someone say pizza?).